bimdata/documentation-old/doc_sphinx/viewer/index.rst

 BIMData provides a 3D Viewer with which you can interact with Javascript.

-Usage
+Guide
 =================

 * `Including the Viewer in your app`_
 * Javascript API: `get your model into the Viewer`_

-Examples
+Usage examples
 ===============

  * How-to: `doors filtering`_

-Example of the Viewer:
+Example of the Viewer
 ==========================

 .. code-block:: javascript